Moving into the village

 Any non-standard fixtures and fittings such as pergolas, awnings and solar panels/batteries are considered alterations/additions and where provided, are done so without warranty as they were not Centennial Living commissioned work.

-Centennial Living villages offer all new, incoming residents a 6-month, money back guarantee.
-If you find during the first 6 months that village life is not for you, and you give us a buy-back notice, then 45 days after you provide Vacant Possession you will receive your loan amount back, less an amount equal to the market rent for the period of your occupancy of the unit and any costs of work required to remove/make good any damage or alterations of the unit.
+Centennial Living villages offer all new, incoming residents a money back guarantee.
+If you find during your first 90 days that village life is not for you, and you give us a buy-back notice, then 45 days after you provide Vacant Possession you will receive your loan amount back, less an amount equal to the market rent for the period of your occupancy of the unit and any costs of work required to remove/make good any damage or alterations of the unit.

 As this is a change of mind guarantee, the buy-back notice can only be given by the person named as the resident in the contract.